-Fortunately, it is possible to provide a highly supportive environment for nursing mothers at MIT by using existing work policies and lactation resources, as outlined in MIT's new Lactation Support Guidelines for Nursing Mothers and Their Supervisors.
+MIT provides a supportive environment for nursing mothers by offering special work policies and lactation resources, as outlined in MIT's new Lactation Support Guidelines for Nursing Mothers and Their Supervisors.

 In addition, the MIT Work-Life Center has designed the following webpages to help mothers and their supervisors find the best possible way to accommodate breastfeeding needs.